riturajnagar/judicious-loss-7894/README.md

 ## Installation and Run

-- The Apllication is not hosted on cloud services, so you cannot make api call directly.
+- The application is not hosted on cloud services, so you cannot make api calls directly.
-- You can clone this repository and run the application on local machine.
+- You can clone this repository and run the application on the local machine.
 - Before running the application make sure that you updated the database properties.

    ## Database properties